treeman/jonashietala/posts/2021-05-10-how_i_made_a_kick_ass_cover_for_my_self_published_book.markdown

 ![The cover looks great in real life too](/images/whycrypto/cover-hand.png)

 Overall, I'm super happy with the cover and I've gotten a ton of praise for it.
-I'm not sure it was a wise financial decision to spend that much on a cover, as it's likely I won't sell enough books to cover the cost, but I can't complain about the end result.
+I'm not sure if it was a wise financial decision to spend that much on a cover, as it's likely I won't sell enough books to cover the cost, but I can't complain about the end result.

 Still, there are some things I would've done differently.
 We did a last round that included adding a title on the front, on the spine and text to the back of the book.
-But the text layout is something I could have done myself, especially as I've done some adjustments afterwards myself.
+But the text layout is something I could've done myself, especially as I've done some adjustments afterwards myself.

-The book is called [Why Cryptocurrencies?](https://whycryptocurrencies.com/) and I plan to release it at the end of May.
+The book itself?
+It's called [Why Cryptocurrencies?](https://whycryptocurrencies.com/) and I plan to release it at the end of May.
 It's also available to [read online for free](https://whycryptocurrencies.com/toc.html).